LilSadPanda/custombotstudio/README.md

 ## Patnership Agreement

 ### This Patnership Agreement should regulate the Cooperation between Bump Reminder and the Service from Custom Bot Studio
-- The Partnership does not consist of any mutual interest.
+- The Partnership does not consists of any mutual interests.
 - The Partnership can be discontinued at any time.
-- The Requirments given from Bump Reminder has to be respected or the Partnership will be discontinued.
+- The Requirements given from Bump Reminder has to be respected or the Partnership will be discontinued.

 ### Bump Reminder Claims:
 - Bump Reminder makes no claims on the CustomBot Studio's Service and does not want to be involved in CustomBot Studio's Service.